gitandlucsil/curtain_temperature_control/README.md

 subscribe abertura
 ```

-Finalyy, the parameters that can be changed by Redis publication are:
+Finaly, the parameters that can be changed by Redis publication are:
 - temperature: The average internal temperature;
 - cal: The temperature to the control CA start;
 - cad: The temperature to the control CA stop;